 In the latter half of the album, things go even farther afield.
 On “Stay,” he employs a strange electronic effect on his trumpet that makes it sound like it’s coming through an old pay phone, or like the tape is decaying as he plays; meanwhile, vocalist Ra-Re Valverde croons an invitation to the listener.
 On the album’s last two tracks, “Prior Convictions” and “Butterfly Dreams,” he employs a wah-wah; not to the degree Miles Davis did in the mid ’70s, but nonetheless a surprise coming from a player who’s spent four albums ringing modern changes on a decidedly ’60s-indebted post-bop style.
 This isn’t the first time Jeremy Pelt has explored electric keyboards; his 2007 album Shock Value: Live at Smoke was recorded with the band WiRED, which also included LoCrasto and Hawkins.
 It would be very interesting to see this become as hard-working a unit as the Jeremy Pelt Quintet was, though if it’s strictly an in-studio band, that’d be fine, too.

-After the jump, a short video documenting the recording sessions:
+Below, a short video documenting the recording sessions: